 Claim: An unofficial bunny logo

-Unofficial bunny logos do not hold any credibility or validity whereas certified cruelty-free bunny logos have some degree of legitimacy.
-In order for a company to be certified cruelty-free, they must meet a set of criteria and commit to a strict no animal testing policy by signing a pledge and showing proof of documents.
+Unofficial bunny logos do not signify or mean anything whereas certified cruelty-free bunny logos have some degree of legitimacy.
+In order for a company to be certified cruelty-free, they must meet a set of criteria and commit to a strict no animal testing policy by signing a pledge and showing proof of documents to the issuing organizations.

 Claim: “This product was not tested on animals.”

 Cosmetic companies may claim their finished products were not tested on animals, but often times, safety and product testing ar

 You also want to ask whether a company’s raw material suppliers test on animals or not.
 Unless the company makes all of their own ingredients from scratch and basically have control over their entire manufacturing process to guarantee their ingredients have not been tested on animals, most cosmetic brands have to buy and source their ingredients from a manufacturer or supplier.
 And those suppliers need to also be cruelty-free too to ensure no animal tests have been conducted throughout the supply chain and manufacturing process.